 Action taken in response to finding: The Enrollment file reported to NSLDS is submitted on behalf of the District by the National Student Clearinghouse (NSC).
-The enrollment file is generated from our recently implemented ERP system.
-While the District submitted its monthly enrollment reports as required, there were some discrepancies between what the system reported and what was reported to the NSLDS.
-Due to constraints in technical resources as a result of implementing over a five year period, the new ERP system staff was unable to allocate sufficient resources to pinpoint and resolve enrollment reporting errors/discrepancies.
-The District developed a process to maintain documentation with the College Financial Aid Offices of what is submitted to NSC to ensure information is being reported to NSLDS accurately.
+The enrollment file is generated from the recently implemented ERP PeopleSoft data system.
+While the District submits its monthly enrollment reports as required, there have been some discrepancies between what the system reported and what was reported to the NSLDS.
+The District developed and implemented a business process to maintain documentation with the colleges Financial Aid Offices of what is submitted to NSC to ensure information is being reported to NSLDS accurately.
 The NSC/NSLDS reporting process within PeopleSoft: Campus Solutions is a delivered process developed by Oracle and is used by most other institutions reporting to the NSLDS.
-Staff training will be conducted to emphasize the need for District and college staff to follow the existing procedures and controls to ensure timely and accurate reporting to NSLDS.
+Staff training will continue to be conducted to emphasize the need for District and colleges staff to follow the existing processes and controls to ensure timely and accurate reporting to NSLDS.